two-as-one/sub-domain/src/areas/README.md

 ### Area

 To make your own area, create a new class that extends from `_super`.
 You can use the `forest` area as an example.
-`Area` extends from `Saveable` — any data that should persist through saving must be stored on `this.stats`
+`Area` extends from `Saveable` — any data that should persist through saving must be stored on `this.stored`

 #### 1. extend `name` and `saveKey`
   - `name` - used to identify the area